stanford-ppl/pir/docs/INSTRUMENTATION.md

 - green: the edge as sent number of elements expected by static analysis of the compiler.
 - yellow: the edge is stalling
-- read: the edge is starving
+- red: the edge is starving

 The expected number of elements sent on a link analyzed by the compiler is shown as `count=<#>` when hovering over the link label.